Teachers Joëlle Renoir and Sandra Leoni are seconded on a part-time basis for the Naturpark School at the Natur- und Geopark Mëllerdall.

-- that it offers every child equal opportunities while making targeted differentiation possible;
+- Offering every child equal opportunities, and thereby enabling targeted differentiation

 - Raising awareness in the children from a young age for a respectful, responsible and considerate attitude towards our nature and environment, to help them to become citizens who act in a sustainable way, with this in turn having a positive impact on their social and emotional development

 In addition to the skills-based lesson content for the individual subjects on the curriculum, the NaturErliefnisSchoul places great value on social skills, respectful communication, emotions, gross and fine motor skills and sensory perception – all of which contributes to enabling children to grow into more balanced, more self-aware and more resilient adults.

 You can find further information on this in the appendix: